 The recorded consumption for the succeeding months after September 2002 were low.
 And the recorded consumption for the month of July 2003 was merely 640 units which was an abnormal value for an ice plant.
 An Ice Plant has to run for approximately 20 to 24 hours for producing ice.
 Hence it can be confirmed that the consumption 640 units (units as per recorded reading for the month of July 2003) is an abnormal value.
 This is abnormal reading for an ice plant having considerable production as on be understood even from the data submitted by the consumer relating to the monthly sales during 2003.
 Thus, it can be confirmed that actual consumption has not been recorded in the meter due to meter fault.
-Such anomalies will be noticed by the manufacturer also while comparing with sales(income) and expenditure, the charges of electricity being the major component on the expenditure side.
-The faulty meter was replaced with good one on 25.08.2003.
+Such anomalies will be noticed by the charges of electricity being the major component on the expenditure, the faulty meter was replaced with good one on 25.08.2003.